-Probably the most important things you’ll be updating in your resume will be new jobs and responsibilities.
+Probably the most important things you’ll be updating in your old-fashioned executive resume will be new jobs and responsibilities.

 Storytelling is a great way to flesh out new accomplishments and contributions (and relevant older ones), position your value offer and get some zing into the content.

-Using storytelling to draw out your top contributions helps people see HOW you leverage your skills and strengths to make things happen, and makes it easier for employers to picture you in action, making things happen for their organization.
+Using storytelling to draw out your top contributions helps people see HOW you leverage your skills and strengths to make things happen.
+It makes it easier for employers to picture you in action, making things happen for their organization.
 It gives them an indication of your personality and what you’re like to work with – important characteristics.